-3. Integrated Basin Development To facilitate the building of livelihood The project will be lead and Livelihood Promotion in an enterprise mode for ecologically coordinated under the Programme (IBDLP) sustainable and economically inclusive umbrella of IBDLP.
-IBDLP development of the state. has set up many institutional PIUs at the district and block level, that MCLLMP will strengthen through its knowledge and capacity building component.
-4. State Aquaculture Mission Development of existing water bodies The project will support and creation of additional water area for community led water large scale fish production, including management plans which reclamation/rehabilitation of marshy would include creation of and swampy lands. water harvesting structures, Conservation of native, endangered and village ponds and ensure rare species of Meghalaya and water sources are free of developing breeding farms of species contamination.
-The having commercial potential. community can thereafter promote aquaculture/fisheries in these water bodies. in these water boules.
-5. National Rural Livelihood To reduce poverty by enabling the poor Like NRLM, MCLLMP seeks Mission (NRLM) households to access gainful self- to transform natural resource employment and skilled wage management from an employment opportunities, resulting in entitlement based approach appreciable improvement in their livelihoods on a sustainable basis, performance based approach. through building strong grassroots The project will also support institutions of the poor. creation/strengthening of good quality institutions of the poor.
-6. The Khasi Hills Community The project provides detailed and long- MCLLMP will also be REDD+ Project Restoring and term plans for improving the implemented in the East Conserving Meghalaya's Hills livelihoods of 4,400 households, 80 to Khasi Hills, with the similar Forests through Community 90% of which live below the poverty objective to reverse the loss of community forests by
+3. Integrated Basin Development To facilitate the building of livelihood The project will be lead and Livelihood Promotion Programme (IBDLP) in an enterprise mode for ecologically sustainable and economically inclusive development of the state. coordinated under the umbrella of IBDLP.
+IBDLP has set up many institutional PIUs at the district and block level, that MCLLMP will strengthen through its knowledge and capacity building component.
+4. State Aquaculture Mission Development of existing water bodies and creation of additional water area for large scale fish production, including reclamation/rehabilitation of marshy and swampy lands.
+Conservation of native, endangered and rare species of Meghalaya and developing breeding farms of species having commercial potential.
+The project will support community led water management plans which would include creation of water harvesting structures, village ponds and ensure water sources are free of contamination.
+The community can thereafter promote aquaculture/fisheries in these water bodies.
+5. National Rural Livelihood Mission (NRLM) To reduce poverty by enabling the poor households to access gainful self- employment and skilled wage employment opportunities, resulting in appreciable improvement in their livelihoods on a sustainable basis, through building strong grassroots institutions of the poor.
+Like NRLM, MCLLMP seeks to transform natural resource management from an entitlement based approach for resource allocation to a performance based approach.
+The project will also support creation/strengthening of good quality institutions of the poor.
+6. The Khasi Hills Community REDD+ Project Restoring and Conserving Meghalaya's Hills Forests through Community The project provides detailed and long- term plans for improving the livelihoods of 4,400 households, 80 to 90% of which live below the poverty MCLLMP will also be implemented in the East Khasi Hills, with the similar objective to reverse the loss of community forests by